mido922/scandiwebproject/README.md

+# Programmer's advice:

+Run "npm run dev" in the frontend folder
+Run "php -S localhost:8000" in the frontend/publci folder Run WAMPServer with apache and MySQL activated
+Follow the schema.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.